 We look forward to greeting you virtually or on campus!

 1500 North Warner Street

 Tacoma, WA 98416-1062

-⋅ Students come from 44 states and 16 countries
+⋅ Students come from 46 US states and 10 countries

-- Founded in 1888 Puget Sound is one of a handful of highly selective liberal arts colleges in the Pacific Northwest.
+- Founded in 1888, Puget Sound is one of a handful of selective liberal arts colleges in the Pacific Northwest.
 The college features an intellectually lively and academically motivated community.